wothke/justSi4432/README.md

 not used (see temperature sensor, etc), no frequency hopping, no EZMAC, no wake-up timer, no support for power saving sleep modes, etc.
 * Has only been tested with ATmega128, ATmega328P.
-* The Sloeber 3.0 IDE has been used duriung development.
+* The Sloeber 3.0 IDE has been used during development.
 The code might not work with old Arduino IDEs and no effort whatsoever has been made in that regard.